mem48/geocompr/main.md

 However, for most cases there is no harm in keeping the geometry column, as data frame operations on `sf` will only act on the attribute data.
 For this reason, being good at working with attribute data in geographical data is the same being proficient at handling data frames in R.
 For many applications, the most effective and intuitive way to work with data frames is with the **dplyr** package.
-The subsequent examples briefly demonstrate how attribute data in `sf` objects can be manipulated using R's base `data.frame` handling function before moving on to the more expressive **dplyr** approach.

-## Handling attribute data with base R
+## Base vs data.table vs dplyr

-`sf` objects behave exactly the same as `data.frame` objects for most base R operations, including subsetting rows and columns, creating new variables and modelling, as illustrated in the code examples below (results not shown).
+Simple feature objects of class `sf` behave exactly the same as `data.frame` objects for most base R operations.
+Unlike objects of class `Spatial` defined by the **sp** package, `sf` objects are also compatible with **dplyr** and **data.table** packages.
+This is an advantage because they provide fast functions for data manipulation.

+Which method you use is largely a matter of preference.
+In this chapter the focus is largely on **dplyr** because of it's intuitive function names and its ability to perform multiple chained operations using the pipe operator.
+The important thing is that you select a data processing paradigm of choice, and master it.

+## Attribute subsetting

+## Attribute data aggregation

+## Attribute data joining

+as illustrated in the code examples below (results not shown).

 ```r